mhogomchungu/media-downloader/README.md

 # media-downloader

-This project is a Qt/C++ based frontend to youtube-dl and it can be used to download any media file supported by youtube-dl.
+This project is a Qt/C++ based GUI frontend to CLI multiple CLI based tools that deal with downloading online media.

+[Youtube-dl](https://github.com/ytdl-org/youtube-dl) CLI tool is the default supported tool and other tools can be added by downloading their extension and a list of supported extensions is managed [here](https://github.com/mhogomchungu/media-downloader/wiki/Extensions).

 Features offered:-

-1. The GUI can be used to download any media supported by youtube-dl.
+1. The GUI can be used to download any media from any website supported by installed extension.

-2. The GUI can show all available media a url can offer.

-3. The GUI allows user to choose what media entry offered by a url they want to download.

-4. The GUI offers a preset list of options to choose from to select what media entry offered by a url they want to download.
+2. The GUI offers a configurable list of preset options that can be used to download a media if they are provided in multiple formats.

+3. The GUI offers an ability to do unlimited number of parallel downloads.
+Be careful with this ability because doing too many parallel downloads may cause the host to ban you.

-5. The GUI offers an ability to change preset options or add new ones making it possible to use the GUI to automate any use case supported by youtube-dl.
+4. The GUI offers an ability to do batch downloads by entering individual link in the UI or telling the app to read them from a local file.

-6. The GUI offers an ability to download single media or multiple medias in batches.
+5. The GUI offers an ability to download playlist from websites that supports them like youtube.

-7. The GUI has a json based plugin system and can configured to download media using other tools other than youtube-dl.
+5. The GUI is offers in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish and Turkish.

 ## Donations
 Donations are very much appreciated, Please contact me using mhogomchungu _at__ gmail _dot__ com for further information.